vasanthkumarch/Experiment--02-Implementation-of-combinational-logic-/README.md

 ## Procedure
 ## Program:
 /*
-Program to implement the given logic function using NAND and NOR gates and to verify its operations in quartus using Verilog programming.
+Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
 Developed by:
 RegisterNumber:
 */